Iris Mushin

 Author and Founder

-Iris Mushin is the founder of the MedRAP program and the author of What Hurts the Physician Hurts the Patient: A Comprehensive Approach to Improving Physician Training, Professional Development and Well-Being (2018).
-She created and developed MedRAP as an MBA candidate in 1988 while her husband was completing his surgical training at Baylor College of Medicine, where she then implemented and directed the program for 25 years.
+Iris Mushin is the founder of the MedRAP program, which she created and developed as an MBA candidate in 1988 while her husband was completing his surgical training at Baylor College of Medicine.
 Shortly thereafter, Iris published a landmark article about the MedRAP program, Developing a Resident Assistance Program: Beyond the Support Group Model in JAMA Internal Medicine.
 The article discussed numerous ways to support house staff by preventing problems they were likely to encounter instead of providing support after they occurred.

 Iris’s goal in designing the program was to improve the well-being of medical residents and address their stress and burnout by improving their training environment, advancing their professional growth, and enhancing their effectiveness as physicians and thus hospital efficiency and patient care.
-Many of the young physicians she trained now hold positions of leadership in American medicine and in medical academia.
+Many of the young physicians she trained over the 25 years MedRAP was implemented at Baylor now hold positions of leadership in American medicine and in medical academia.

 Iris holds an MBA and an M.Ed.
 She currently travels extensively with several organizations on diplomatic missions around the world and is actively involved in international humanitarian work.